 Sit with them, not over them.
 There is a difference between being present as a calm anchor and hovering with a pen correcting every mistake in real time.
 One helps.
 The other adds pressure to a brain that is already overwhelmed.

 Use a visual timer.
-The ADHD brain has no internal sense of time.
+According to the NIH, the ADHD brain has no internal sense of time.
 A timer they can see, like a Time Timer clock or even a sand timer, makes the abstract concept of “10 more minutes” real and manageable.

 Stop lecturing during the breakdown.
 “If you just focused” and “your sister does her homework without all this” are sentences that will never once help an ADHD child complete a worksheet.
 They will only add shame to an already struggling kid.